-Anne: Yeah, absolutely.
+Anne: Yeah.
+Absolutely.
 I say drug addicts abuse drugs, alcoholics abuse alcohol, and porn addicts and sex addicts abuse people.
 That’s what they abuse.
 They are abusive in their behaviors.
 They are abusing other people.
-Other people are their drug, and that’s what makes it so scary and difficult.
+Other people are their drug.
+That’s what makes it so scary and difficult.

-That’s the whole point of Betrayal Trauma Recovery is to catch women who are going down that pornography addiction recovery route and say, “Whoa, you need to be educated about abuse because this is not going to help you.”
+That’s the whole point of Betrayal Trauma Recovery.
+To catch women who are going down that pornography addiction recovery route and say, “Whoa.
+You need to be educated about abuse because this is not going to help you.”

 Shannon: We also see that in the porn addiction or the very traditional sort of model of porn addiction recovery and where we’re asking family members or partners to be a part of that recovery.

-We also see in a faith-based community, where you have somebody that their faith is important to them and the abuser is saying the words that need to be said so that they can gain the sympathy and then all of the responsibility is now being put on the victim to keep this marriage together and to be “not giving their marriage over to the devil.”
+We also see in a faith-based community, where you have somebody that their faith is important to them and the abuser is saying the words that need to be said so that they can gain the sympathy.
+And then they are putting all the responsibility on the victim to keep this marriage together and to be “not giving their marriage over to the devil.”

 Anne: Absolutely, and on her safety.

 Shannon and I are going to continue our conversation next week.
 I’m so grateful for her time.
-I’m grateful for all women who are sharing their stories of hidden abuse and betrayal and the emotional and psychological abuse that they suffered while they were being betrayed, unknowingly, and then afterward when they found out about their husband’s double life or when they found out about the psychological abuse that they experienced and they tried to confront their abuse and then sometimes the abuse escalates, sometimes it gets better depending on the situation.
+I’m grateful for all women who are sharing their stories of hidden abuse and betrayal.
+That are sharing their stories of the emotional and psychological abuse that they suffered while their partners were secretly betraying them.
+And then afterward when they found out about their husband’s double life or when they found out about the psychological abuse that and they tried to confront their abuse and then sometimes the abuse escalates, sometimes it gets better depending on the situation.

 This is the place for women to share their stories.
 So, if you would like to share y our story, please email my assistant, Kari, at email@example.com.
 Send a brief synopsis of your story and let us know that you’d like to come on the podcast.

 If this podcast is helpful to you, please rate it on iTunes or any of your other podcasting apps.
 Every single one of your ratings helps isolated women find us.
 I love reading the reviews that you write.
-It’s so encouraging, and I really appreciate it.
+It’s so encouraging.
+I really appreciate it.

 Similarly, thank you to those of you who support this podcast by setting recurring monthly support.
 We really appreciate your support.